What is CNAME?

 When you use our native click and open tracking, our system automatically changes your links a bit to see the prospect’s activity.
 As we don’t have direct access to your DNS records, these links by default are not associated with your domain.
 The CNAME record will allow you to customize them and is crucial if you want to keep your email deliverability perfect.

-that allows you to set up a custom domain which will be used in all links, so that links look more like this: “track.growbots.com/12312312321323”.
-Thanks to the feature, you’ll be able to customize your emails a bit more, distinguish yourself from other clients that use Growbots and naturally increase deliverability.
-All you need to do is to add a CNAME record in your domain’s DNS settings that will forward traffic from the subdomain specified by you to our tracking service.
+The feature will allow you to set up a custom domain that will be used in all links so that they look more like this: “track.yourdomain.com/xxxx”.
+Thanks to the feature, you’ll be able to customize your emails a bit more and increase deliverability.

-In order to customize the tracking domain we require that you update your DNS records.
-Let’s say you have a domain “example.com” For every domain you can define a subdomain and the subdomain is the part before the domain itself, for example: “subdomain.example.com”.
-It enables to reroute traffic trying to reach this address somewhere else.
+In order to customize the tracking domain, we require that you update your DNS records.
+Let’s say you have a domain “example.com”.
+For your domain, you can define a subdomain.
+The subdomain is the part before the domain itself, for example: “subdomain.yourdomain.com”.
+It enables us to reroute traffic that’s trying to reach this address somewhere else.
 In this case, we want to reroute this traffic to our own servers, so we can track the clicks made by prospects.

 First of all, you need to add a CNAME record in your DNS settings (you can ask your IT administrator for help) which will specify which domain should be visible in your links and point to our tracking domain.
 It should look like this:

-- subdomain.example.com is the domain displayed in links,
+- track.yourdomain.com is the domain displayed in links,

 - trackgb.com is our tracking domain to which your subdomain should point,

 It’s up to you and can vary on a case by case basis (because you may already be using a subdomain we suggest), but subdomains we recommend are "track", "images", "img", "resources", "gb".